 • All vehicles must be road-worthy and drivers must be qualified, made aware of the potential road safety issues, and need for strict speed limits.

 4.4 SOCIAL IMPACTS ASSOCIATED WITH THE OPERATIONAL PHASE

 The key social issues affecting the operational phase include:

-- Provision of housing, community facilities and open spaces; - Creation of employment and business opportunities; - Broadening of the rates base.
+- Provision of housing for employees;

+- Creation of employment and business opportunities;

+- Broadening of the rates base.